 Assistant Professor of Tuba/Euphonium

-Alexander Lapins teaches applied tuba and euphonium, chamber music and performs with the faculty brass quintet at the University of Tennessee School of Music.
-During the summer he serves as an instructor at the Blue Lake Fine Arts Camp and the Miraphone Academy.
-Dr. Lapins has also taught at Northern Arizona University, the University of Indianapolis, Indiana State University, Indiana University, the University of Michigan All-State Program at Interlochen, Detroit Symphony Civic Orchestra, and French Woods Fine Arts Camp.
+Alexander Lapins, assistant professor of tuba/euphonium, teaches applied tuba and euphonium, chamber music and performs with the faculty brass quintet at the University of Tennessee School of Music.
+He is a founding member of Quintasonic Brass, and during the summer he serves as an instructor at the Blue Lake Fine Arts Camp.
+Lapins has also taught at Northern Arizona University, the University of Indianapolis, and Indiana State University.

-Alexander Lapins is devoted to expanding the repertoire of the tuba across all genres.
-He recently recorded a solo album of his own baroque transcriptions with harpsichord and strings that will be released in fall 2018.
-An avid supporter of new music, Dr. Lapins has premiered dozens of new works and has been active in regularly commissioning new works for brass.
+Lapins is devoted to expanding the repertoire of the tuba across all genres.
+An avid supporter of new music, Lapins has premiered dozens of new works and has been active in regularly commissioning new works for brass.

-Dr. Lapins has been featured at regional and international ITEA conferences and United States Army Band Tuba Conferences, the 2012 Southwest Horn Workshop, and the 2012 International Women's Brass Conference.
+Lapins has been featured at regional and international ITEA conferences, the United States Army Band Tuba/Euphonium Workshops, National Association of Collegiate Wind and Percussion Instructors national conferences, and the International Women's Brass Conferences.
 In 2011 he hosted the Southwest Regional ITEA conference at the NAU School of Music, and in 2016 he hosted ITEA's International Tuba/Euphonium Conference at UT.
 He has presented guest recitals and master classes at many schools of music.

 - D.M. - Indiana University